Your browser is out of date!

 • The designer should investigate the main water pressure available at the project site.
 If there is no sufficient pressure available, then a booster pump will be required and if the pressure is too high, then a pressure regulating valve will be required.

 • The flow velocity of the water distribution system shall be controlled to reduce the possibility of water hammer.
-A water-hammer arrestor shall be installed where quick-closing valves are utilized and when otherwise required by this code.
-Water-hammer arrestors shall conform to ASSE 1010.
+A water hammer arrestor shall be installed where quick-closing valves are utilized and when otherwise required by this code.
+Water hammer arrestors shall conform to ASSE 1010.

 • Valves shall be the following types: Globe Valve, Ball Valve, Butterfly Valve, Check Valve, Gate Valve, and Needle Valve.